ENVIRONMENT

 Environmental Protection

-As a manufacturer of wind turbines, the production of facilities for environmentally-friendly and efficient power generation from wind is the core of our business model.
-In this regard, we place a high value on environmental protection across all life cycle phases of our systems, from development to procurement, production and operation all the way to dismantling and recycling.
+As a manufacturer of wind turbines, producing machinery for environmentally-friendly and efficient power generation from wind is the core of our business model.
+In this regard, we place a high value on environmental protection across all life cycle phases of our wind turbine systems, from development to procurement, production and operation all the way to dismantling and recycling.

 To this end, we rely on integrated systems for quality management, work management, occupational health and safety and environmental management.
-Apart from efforts to reduce GHG emissions resulting from our business activities, the Nordex Group focusses on environmental protection through Waste Reduction, Reducing Environmental Effects of Hazardous Materials, Water Efficiency and Biodiversity Protection.
+Apart from efforts to reduce GHG emissions resulting from our business activities, we focus on environmental protection through waste reduction, reducing environmental effects of hazardous materials, water efficiency and biodiversity protection.

 Waste Reduction